fandco-public/Freytag-and-Company-LLC-Docs/HOWTO-Unsubscribe-from-the-Microsoft-Store.md

 - Click on the blue *Turn off auto-renew* box

 # 6 Verification of Changes
+- You will now be on the page *Services & Subscriptions > Free Subscription To Test > Turn off auto-renew*
-- You will now see a page verifying that you have turned off auto-renew
+- There will be a verifying that you have turned off auto-renew
 - The date your subscription expires will be underneath.
 - Click on the blue *Back to subscription* box